neuronsimulator/nrn/neuron/general/keywords/ockeywor.rst

     Description:
-        Connects pointer variables in membrane mechanisms to the address of var. eg. If $NEURONHOME/examples/nmodl/synpre.mod in linked into NEURON, then:
+        Connects pointer variables in membrane mechanisms to the address of var. eg. If :file:`$NEURONHOME/examples/nmodl/synpre.mod` is linked into NEURON, then:

         .. code-block::
             none